 During the first two years of studies, most students complete general education requirements and then continue on to core courses within specific concentrations.
 The curricula within humanities programs vary greatly, but provide students with important skills in speaking and writing.
 Some programs may include a humanities internship which can help students gain real-world experience as well as course credit.
 Courses offered may include:

 - Business writing

-After graduation, students can enter the workforce and hold positions at the administrative level within certain major organizations.
+After graduation, students can enter the workforce and hold administrative-level positions within organizations.
 Some popular fields of employment include education, advertising, marketing and sales, corporate communications, government, law and social service.
-Within those industries, graduates can find numerous options, which include:
+Within those industries, graduates can find numerous options including:

 - Copy editor